gepetobio/100-days-of-code/r1-log.md

 ### R1D25
 Today I worked with [@artoo_O](https://twitter.com/artoo_O) to get his Simon game working.
 We got there in the end!
 I also studied Functional Programming, Transducer Protocol and I had another pair programming session on a React App.
 I read a bit of You don't know JS.

+### R1D26
+Today I studied a bit more of Functional Programming (Monads and Ternaries).
+I also did a Pair Programming session with a React app and this time I was driving!
+I'm way more inexperienced (threfore slower) than the other developers but I was quite happy that they encouraged me to keep working on it.

+### R1D27
+Today I studied a bit of Functional Programming and read another chapter of [@YDKJS]((https://twitter.com/YDKJS).
+I didn't have my computer with me so I did what I could with my mobile only :P

+### R1D28
+Today I read a bit more of [@YDKJS]((https://twitter.com/YDKJS) and studied a lot about VueJS.
+I'm still trying to make my Random Quote Machine app work in the Vue version.
+I'll try to make it work fully in the following days.